braughtg/DCgit/UserStories.md

 ### Starting an Assignment

-An assignment needs to be started only once, and only by one partner if the work is paired.
+This is only done once per assignment, and only by one partner if the work is paired.

 #### Using the Scripts:
 1. Open terminal